California torture couple brought 13 kids along when they renewed vows

 Fellows said he doesn't know what prompted her to flee, but he said her mother “was perplexed” when deputies arrived at her door.
 He said the victims, as young as 2-years-old, appeared to have been victims of “prolonged” starvation.
 He would not comment on reports that they had been forced to memorize long Biblical passages.

-“There is no indication of mental illness at this time,” he said, adding that there is also no sign that any of the kids were sexually abused.
+“There is no indication of mental illness at this time,” he said, adding that there is also no sign that any of the children were sexually abused.

 David Turpin had gotten state approval to run a private school, the Sandcastle Day School, out of his one-story tan stucco house, California records revealed.
 They listed him as the principal.

 Neither Turpin appears to have a criminal record.
-The New York Times reported the couple filed for bankruptcy in 2011 and stated they were between $100,000 and $500,000 in debt.
+The New York Times reported the couple filed for bankruptcy in 2011 and stated they were $100,000 to $500,000 in debt.

 David Turpin worked, at the time, as an engineer for defense contractor Northrop Grumman and was paid a $140,000 annual salary, the Times reported.
 His wife was listed as a homemaker.